classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/bitpay-crypto.md

     ***

-9. Close the Bitpay tab that you're in and setup complete.
+9. Close the BitPay tab.
+Test setup is complete.

 <a name="Setup-Production-BitPay"></a>

-## Setup Production BitPay
+## How to Setup Production BitPay (Live Crypto Payments)

-Setup Production BitPay to accept real Cryptocurrencies into your BitPay account.
+Set up Production BitPay to accept real cryptocurrency payments into your BitPay account.

-1. Login into your website as Admin and visit Admin Panel -> Settings -> Apps tab.
+1. Login to your website as Admin and go to Admin Panel -> Settings -> Apps tab.
 2. Turn BitPay Production On
-3. Now, logout as Admin and Login with a Customer account into your website and keep the tab opened.
+3. Logout as Admin and login with a Customer account.
+Keep this tab open.
-4. Then open a new tab and visit [bitpay.com](https://bitpay.com/).
+4. Open a new tab and visit [bitpay.com](https://bitpay.com/).
-5. Login into your Production BitPay Merchant account.
+5. Login to your Production BitPay Merchant account.
-6. Switch to your website tab and go to an Event Page and Checkout with BitPay.
+6. Switch to your website tab, go to an Event Page, and checkout with BitPay.
-7. This checkout is just to create a BitPay Production credentials file on your server, and that file will create a connection between your website and your BitPay Merchant account.
+7. This checkout creates a BitPay Production credentials file on your server, connecting your website to your BitPay Merchant account.
 8. Enter your website/brand name in Client ID and click Approve.
-9. Close the Bitpay tab that you're in and setup complete.
+9. Close the BitPay tab.
+Production setup is complete.

 <a name="Pay-with-Cryptocurrencies"></a>

-## Pay with Cryptocurrencies
+## How Attendees Pay with Cryptocurrencies

-Once the above setup is done, the attendees can pay with Cryptocurrency-
+Once setup is complete, attendees can pay with cryptocurrency as follows:

-1. Go to Checkout popup and selct BitPay payment option.
+1. Go to the checkout popup and select the BitPay payment option.
-2. On the next page, login into customer Bitpay account and proceed.
+2. On the next page, login to the customer BitPay account and proceed.
-3. Select a Cryptocurrency to pay with.
+3. Select a cryptocurrency (e.g. Bitcoin, Ethereum, etc.) to pay with.

     ***